tyMarking/scarab-engine/README.md

 ## Units
 - **pixel**: This is a normal screen pixel on a computer.
 - **tile**: This is a "pixel-art" pixel.
-It is the main unit used for all non-rendering purposes
+It is the main unit used for all non-rendering purposes.